vijayanajay/simplest/docs/roadmap.md

 ---
 ### Phase 8: Automated Strategy Improvement - Heuristic Diagnostics & Modifications

 * **Goal**: Implement the first version of the automated improvement loop.
 If a strategy underperforms its baseline, the system attempts to diagnose issues and heuristically apply modifications.
+This phase could start leveraging `Mlfinlab` for advanced financial feature engineering and analysis to inform diagnostics.
 * **Building on**: Phase 3 (Baseline), Phase 6 (Combined Strategy Tuning), Phase 7 (Regimes).
 * **Details**:
     1.  **Diagnostic Engine**: